Keibert Ruiz Player Props: Nationals vs. Reds

 - Ruiz has 10 doubles, nine home runs and 16 walks while batting .233.

-- Ruiz has an RBI in 24 of 69 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in two contests.
+- Ruiz has had at least one RBI in 34.8% of his games this year (24 of 69), with more than one RBI six times (8.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 - He has scored in 20 of 69 games (29.0%), including multiple runs twice.